IL2liu/APOBEC3B/README.md

 ````

 Once the packages are installed, uncompress the archive provided as Supplementary data accompanying the manuscript5.
 This should create a directory on the file system containing the following files:
-apobec .pipeline.R Master script running all the scripts listed above to generate the analysis results.
+* apobec .pipeline.R Master script running all the scripts listed above to generate the analysis results.
-apobec data TCGA.R Script to to downlaod and format TCGA data.
+* apobec data TCGA.R Script to to downlaod and format TCGA data.
-apobec data METABRIC.R Script to to downlaod and format METABRIC data.
+* apobec data METABRIC.R Script to to downlaod and format METABRIC data.
-apobec analysis.R Script generating all the figures and tables reported in the manuscript.
+* apobec analysis.R Script generating all the figures and tables reported in the manuscript.
-gsea2-2.1.0.jar GSEA java executable; it can also be downloaded from the GSEA website6.
+* gsea2-2.1.0.jar GSEA java executable; it can also be downloaded from the GSEA website.
-c5.all.v4.0.entrez.gmt DefinitionofgenesetsbasedonEntrezGeneIDs;itcanalsobedown- loaded from the GSEA website7.
+* c5.all.v4.0.entrez.gmt Definition of gene sets based on EntrezGene IDs;it can also be downloaded from the GSEA website.

 All the files required to run the automated analysis pipeline are now in place.
 It is worth noting that raw gene expression and drug sensitivity data are voluminous, please ensure that at least 5GB of storage are available.